Controlling gain with loss: Bounds on localizable entanglement in multi-qubit systems: Multi-qubit pure states

 where the maximization takes place for $\theta_i=\frac{\pi}{2}$ $\forall i\in B$, implying that a $\sigma^x$ measurement on all qubits in $B$ is optimal for obtaining the maximum $\langle E_{A_1A_2}\rangle$ as

 It is easy to see from the symmetry of the gGHZ state that $E_{A_1A_2:B}=E_{A_1:A_2B}=E_{A_2:A_1B}$, leading to

 Hence the proof. \end{proof}

 Therefore, in the case of the $N$-qubit gGHZ states, it is not possible to exceed the bipartite entanglement present in the state prior to the measurement via localizable entanglement.
-Note also that for the $N$-qubit gGHZ state, (\ref{eq:localizable_inequality}) is an equality.
+Note also that for the $N$-qubit gGHZ state, (\ref{eq:localizable_inequality}) is an equality. \JK{Also, one can use von Neumann entropy to compute entanglment in the case of the pure gGHZ states, where Eq.~(\ref{eq:equality_gGHZ}) is found to be unaltered.}